Katolus/functions/docs_mk/idea.md

 ## Monitoring and Evaluation

-Project is being reviewed at lest every month to reevaluate timeframes, view project interactions and adjust documentation accordingly.
+The project is being reviewed at least every month to reevaluate timeframes, view project interactions and adjust documentation accordingly.

 ## Lessons learned